 The number of treatments varies by person and health situation.
 The first IV drip at B12 LOVE can take up to 90 minutes.
 Following IV vitamin drip treatments are around 45-60 minutes and could be given weekly.
 Frequency depends on your preference and personal treatment plan for a long-lasting and maximum benefit.

-IV treatments are administered by licensed Naturopathic Doctors teamed with Naturopathic Medical Assistants, and Registered Nurses.
+IV treatments are administered by licensed naturopathic doctors and registered nurses.
 The treatment involves a small, expertly-inserted needle, with minimal discomfort.
 B12 LOVE only uses top quality health care supplies and the highest available grade of nutrients compounded in the U.S.A.

 B12 LOVE Locations